Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: The Time-Varying Text-Based Ideal Point Model

+We estimate the model within a Bayesian framework.
+The parameters and latent variables are assumed to be independent and identically distributed with the same prior settings used for each time point, speech, term and topic as well as speaker.
+The priors for the topic and term prevalences $\theta^t_{ik}$ and $\beta^t_{kv}$ are assumed to follow independent Gamma distributions with potentially different hyperparameters for $\theta^t_{ik}$ and $\beta^t_{kv}$, but identical Gamma distributions for all sessions $t$, speeches $i$, terms $v$ and topics $k$:

+Careful selection of the parameters of the Gamma distributions is required in order to induce a suitable sparsity in the topic prevalences of the speeches and in the term prevalences of the topics.
+Sparsity implies that each speech consists of a small number of topics and that each topic is characterized by a few terms with high prevalence values.
+The choice of these hyperparameters impacts on the specific solution obtained.
+Here we follow \cite{Vafa_etal_2020} and set $\alpha_1=\alpha_2=0.3$ and $\gamma_1=\gamma_2=0.3$.
+To facilitate interpretability of the topics obtained, such a sparsity characteristic is desirable.
+In addition, this alleviates the issue of non-identifiability which topic models are known to suffer from and which we would expect to also be an issue for TV-TBIP.
+For non-identifiable topic models, \citet{mrlata2020} highlight the importance of selecting suitable priors which support to prefer a specific parameterization among those inducing the same likelihood.

+The topic polarity scores and ideal points $\eta^t_{kv}$ and $x^t_{s}$ can take arbitrary values, negative as well as positive.
+To reflect this unrestricted support, standard normal distributions are imposed as their priors.
+This means that for all sessions $t$, terms $v$, topics $k$, and speakers $s$, we assume independent distributions given by:

+Restricting the mean values to zero implies that an average speaker in the latent dimension is viewed as a neutral speaker and the average intensities across the latent dimension correspond to the neutral topic intensities.
+Setting the variance to one improves identifiability of the model, as this fixes the possible within-topic variability due to changes in the polarity of the speaker.

-The parameters are estimated for each session separately by approximating their posterior distribution given the priors and the observed data.
-The posterior of interest $p(\bm{\theta}_t, \bm{\beta}_t, \bm{\eta}_t, \bm{x}_t|\bm{c}_t)$ is not available in closed-form and it is also computationally intractable to directly obtain estimates of the parameters from the posterior.
+The parameters and latent variables are estimated for each session separately by approximating their posterior distribution given the priors and the observed data.
+The posterior of interest $p(\bm{\theta}^t, \bm{\beta}^t, \bm{\eta}^t, \bm{x}^t|\bm{c}^t, \bm{s}^t)$ is not available in closed-form and it is also computationally intractable to directly obtain estimates from the posterior.
 One thus usually resorts to approximation using variational inference \citep{Blei+Kucukelbir+McAuliffe:2017}.
-Using variational inference, the posterior parameters are estimated based on minimization of the Kullback-Leibler divergence between the posterior and a variational distribution.
-For more details on the prior specification and model estimation, we refer to Appendix~\ref{sec:more-deta-spec}.
+Using variational inference, the parameters and latent variables are estimated based on an approximation of the posterior obtained by minimizing the Kullback-Leibler divergence between the posterior and a variational distribution.
+Point estimates are obtained by considering the posterior means implied for the parameters and latent variables by the fitted variational distributions.